Bicycle Theft & Prevention

 • Always lock your bicycle.
 An unlocked bicycle is a much easier target than one that is properly secured.

-• Lock your bicycle in a well-lit area on a bicycle rack.
+• Lock it in a well-lit area on a bicycle rack.

-• Never leave your bicycle totally unlocked, even for a minute.
+• Never leave your bicycle, electric bicycle or scooter totally unlocked, even for a minute.

 • Report suspicious individuals hanging around bicycle racks by notifying the IU Police Department on your campus.